codesections/advent-of-raku-2020/README.md

   Raku in one page.
 A good reference for when you're getting started, but not intended to teach a lot on its own.
 * [docs.raku](https://docs.raku.org/) - The main Raku docs.
-Very good, but mostly more of a reference than a tutorial (though it does have several tutorials)
+Very good, but mostly more of a reference than a tutorial (though it does have several tutorials).

+#### Community Spaces

+* [#raku freenode IRC channel](https://raku.org/community/irc) - The main way to reach all the Raku community.
+Always open for questions and always friendly.
+* [r/rakulang](https://www.reddit.com/r/rakulang/) - The Raku subreddit.
+A great place
+  for general async discussion on a broad range of topics.
+* [Raku StackOverflow](https://stackoverflow.com/questions/tagged/raku) - Home to all and
+  sundry technical questions about the Raku language.
+Most of the moderators who look at the Raku tag are members of our community and thus that corner of StackOverflow is a bit friendlier/less likely to abruptly close questions than some other corners are.